Sonnet 36

 Sonnet 36 is one of 154 Shakespeare's sonnets written by the English playwright and poet William Shakespeare.
-It's a member of the Fair Youth sequence, in which the speaker expresses his love towards a young man.
+It is a member of the Fair Youth sequence, in which the speaker expresses his love towards a young man.

 History

 Sonnet 36 is just one of The Sonnets out of 154 that were written.
 There are 120 sonnets devoted to an unknown young man, twenty-eight sonnets are written to a young lady, and the rest are allegorical.
 Sonnet 36 falls in the category of love and beauty along with other sonnets such as 29, 37, and many others according to Claes Schaar.

 Structure

 Sonnet 36 is a typical English or Shakespearean sonnet, constructed from three quatrains and a final rhyming couplet.
 It follows the form's typical rhyme scheme, ABAB CDCD EFEF GG, and is written in iambic pentameter, a type of poetic metre based on five pairs of metrically weak/strong syllabic positions.
 The second line exemplifies a regular iambic pentameter: